JoseRuedaRueda/ScintSuite/README.md

 - `LibPaths.py`: Located inside the Lib folder, there they are all the paths pointing towards the different codes (FILDSIM, INPASIM etc) and the results/strike maps directories.
 Again do not modify this file just to put your custom paths, please.
 - `MyData/Paths.txt`: It could happen that you have FILDSIM, SINPA or whatever installed in a route which is not *the official*.
 Inside this file, you can set all these paths.
 The file should be created when you run the script `first_run.py`; although you can always copy it from the `Data/MyDataTemplates folder`.

-**Important:** The suite must be installed in your home directory.
-The reason for this is that I found no other way for the Suite to localise this custom directory.
-Please, if you find a woraround for this, send me an email and we will be happy to implement it.
+**Important:** If the ScintSuite is not installed in your home directory, you need to define the EnvVar `ScintSuitePath` pointing towards the installation location of the code.
+If that variable is not defined, the code will assume it is located in your home dir.

 VRT related paths are hardcoded.
 There is a significant number of them and overloading LibPaths seems like a poor solution.
 Blame Javier Hidalgo for this (jhsalaverri@us.es)